operasoftware/devopera/Contributing.md

 ## Code improvements

-If you want to file a bug report, or have an idea for an improvement to the site, [https://github.com/operasoftware/devopera/issues/new](file an issue) with the appropriate label, where we can discuss further details.
+If you want to file a bug report, or have an idea for an improvement to the site, [file an issue](https://github.com/operasoftware/devopera/issues/new) with the appropriate label, where we can discuss further details.

 Just as for article submissions, we use pull requests for code improvements.
 If you’re not familiar with how this works, check out GitHub’s [Fork A Repo](https://help.github.com/articles/fork-a-repo) and [Using Pull Requests](https://help.github.com/articles/using-pull-requests) guides.